-11.1 Early and effective medical advice can be key to identifying the most appropriate way to manage sickness absence.
+- 11.1 Early and effective medical advice can be key to identifying the most appropriate way to manage sickness absence.
 The timing of an Occupational Health referral will depend on the particular circumstances of the case.
 There is an expectation that Headteachers will ensure referral is made whenever a professional occupational health opinion would benefit the situation.
-Equally, there is an expectation that the employee will attend any assessment and participate fully to ensure the employer is able to make informed decisions regarding best courses of action.

-11.2 The purpose of an Occupational Health referral is to provide advice and guidance to employees and Headteachers regarding:

-- the nature of the illness

-- the prognosis regarding recovery

-- timescales for a return to work

-- recommendations for a phased/therapeutic return to work where appropriate

-- recommendations for other appropriate support measures which will enable the employee to return and sustain their attendance at work.

-11.3 The Headteacher will make contact with the employee to explain the need for a referral and to allay any fears they may have regarding this process.

-11.5 If an employee refuses to attend or participate in the assessment process the Headteacher will be within their rights to make judgements about best courses of action in the absence of occupational health advice.
+Equally, there is an expectation that the employee will attend any assessment and participate fully to ensure the employer is able to make informed decisions regarding best courses of action. - 11.2 The purpose of an Occupational Health referral is to provide advice and guidance to employees and Headteachers regarding: - the nature of the illness - the prognosis regarding recovery - timescales for a return to work - recommendations for a phased/therapeutic return to work where appropriate - recommendations for other appropriate support measures which will enable the employee to return and sustain their attendance at work. - 11.3 The Headteacher will make contact with the employee to explain the need for a referral and to allay any fears they may have regarding this process. - 11.4 The Headteacher will discuss the referral with the employee, and the necessary arrangements for the referral will then take place. - 11.5 If an employee refuses to attend or participate in the assessment process the Headteacher will be within their rights to make judgements about best courses of action in the absence of occupational health advice.